cico643/telemedicine/README.md

 ## Backend API

-For the backend API, a monolithic nestjs application has been put together along with Postgresql, TypeORM, Amazon S3 Bucket, Redis(as session cache).
+For the backend API, a monolithic nestjs application has been put together along with Postgresql, TypeORM, Amazon S3 Bucket, Redis(as session cache), ElasticSearch.
 REST API conventions were followed throughout the application.

 ### Database Diagram